2023 Best Value Visual & Performing Arts Schools in Michigan

 U-M not only placed well in our value ranking, but it is also #2 on our Best Visual & Performing Arts Schools in Michigan list.

-Read full report on Visual & Performing Arts at University of Michigan - Ann Arbor
+Full Visual & Performing Arts at University of Michigan - Ann Arbor Report

-You’ll join some of the best and brightest minds around you if you attend Ferris State University.
-The school came in at #5 on this year’s Best Value Visual & Performing Arts Schools in Michigan list.
-Ferris is a fairly large public school located in the town of Big Rapids.
+You’ll be in good company if you decide to attend Ferris State University.
+It ranked #5 on our 2023 Best Value Visual & Performing Arts Schools in Michigan list.
+Ferris is a large public school located in the town of Big Rapids.

 The average tuition and fees for an in-state undergraduate at Ferris are $13,188 a year.
 After completing their degree, visual and performing arts graduates from Ferris carry an average student debtload of $27,305.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $235.

-Read full report on Visual & Performing Arts at Ferris State University
+Full Visual & Performing Arts at Ferris State University Report

-Central Michigan University came in at #6 in this year’s edition of the Best Value Visual & Performing Arts Schools in Michigan ranking.
-Central Michigan is a fairly large public school located in the distant town of Mount Pleasant.
+Central Michigan University ranked #6 on this year’s Best Value Visual & Performing Arts Schools in Michigan list.
+Central Michigan is a large public school located in the town of Mount Pleasant.

 Central Michigan undergraduate students pay an average of $13,094 in in-state tuition and fees each year.
 On average, visual and performing arts graduates from Central Michigan take out $27,795 in student loans while working on their degree.
 This translates to an average monthly loan payment of $296, based on a 10-year repayment plan.

-Western Michigan University ranked #7 on this year’s Best Value Visual & Performing Arts Schools in Michigan list.
-WMU is a fairly large public school located in the city of Kalamazoo.
+With a ranking of #7, Western Michigan University did quite well on this year’s best value schools for visual and performing arts students.
+WMU is a fairly large public school located in the small city of Kalamazoo.

 WMU undergraduate students pay an average of $13,434 in in-state tuition and fees each year.
 After completing their degree, visual and performing arts graduates from WMU carry an average student debtload of $27,035.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $223.